simplexspatial/simplexspatial/README.md

 ### Running

-It is supposed that you have a JDK8 or higher installed in your system.
+It supposed that you have a JDK8 or higher installed in your system.

 To run a node, uncompress the tar file generated previously, and, from the new folder, start the node: